-(2) The REP will attach the Microsoft Excel© spreadsheet with the safety-net acceptable data content in the format as indicated below in Table 4b, Safety-Net Spreadsheet Format, or Section 9, Appendices, Appendix A1, Competitive Retailer Safety-Net Request, to the e-mail.
+(2) The REP will attach the Microsoft Excel© spreadsheet with the safety-net acceptable data content in the format as indicated below in Table 4b, Safety-Net Spreadsheet Format to the e-mail.
+Row 1 of the Spreadsheet is reserved for a title but is optional at the discretion of the CR.
+The Field Name header row shall begin on row 2 as shown below in the Example for Safety-Net Spreadsheet Layout.
+The spreadsheet data content shall begin on row 3.

+Example for Safety-Net Spreadsheet Layout

 Table 4b.
 Safety-Net Spreadsheet Format